davidrhoden/davidrhoden-basic-netlify/timeline/olaf-siberians-don-pedro-jan-24-2010.md

 ---
 title: I played drums for one show with Olaf and The Siberians.
 date: 2010-02-04T22:00:00.000Z
-summary: I'm not sure about the date on this.
 excerpt: I'm not sure about the date on this.
 image: /static/img/rock/dave-todd-colberg-don-pedro-feb-4-2010.jpg
 category: rock